zephyrproject-rtos/zephyr/boards/ezurio/bl654_sensor_board/doc/bl654_sensor_board.rst

 page to install and configure all the necessary software.
 Further information can be found in :ref:`nordic_segger_flashing`.
 Then build and flash applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details).
-If using a Laird Connectivity USB-SWD Programmer Board, see the `pyOCD website`_ to find details about the software and how to install it.
+If using a Ezurio USB-SWD Programmer Board, see the `pyOCD website`_ to find details about the software and how to install it.

 Here is an example for the :ref:`hello_world` application.

-First, run your favorite terminal program to listen for output - note that an external UART is required to be connected to the BL654 sensor board's UART, if using the Laird Connectivity USB-SWD Programmer Board, the BL654 sensor board can be plugged in to the UART header.
+First, run your favorite terminal program to listen for output - note that an external UART is required to be connected to the BL654 sensor board's UART, if using the Ezurio USB-SWD Programmer Board, the BL654 sensor board can be plugged in to the UART header.
 An FTDI cable can also be used - the voltage of the I/O lines and power line must be between 1.8v and 3.3v, do not connect an FTDI cable with a 5v power line to the BL654 sensor board.